-

 More than simply washing the exterior of your car with soapy water and a rag, or swiping the interior with Armor All and a vacuum, detailing means just what it says: focusing on and cleaning the tiny details of your car to take it from "clean" to "sparkling like new."

 You can find professional detailers in practically every neighborhood, but if you like taking the time to make your car looks its best, you can get the same results right in your very own driveway.
 All it takes is a bag of supplies and your time and attention.
-Some experts suggest you dedicate four to eight hours to the job to get it done right.
+Some experts suggest you dedicate 4 to 8 hours to the job to get it done right.

 Tools of the Trade